CarlosSTS/rtn-local-authentication/README.md

 Local device authentication process (using password, PIN, pattern or fingerprint), verifying that the device is protected by some security method, such as a password or biometrics.

-Observation: If the device does not have local authentication, return success with the code WITHOUT_AUTENTICATION.
+Observation: If the device does not have local authentication, return success with the code WITHOUT_AUTHENTICATION.

 ## Options